martinholecekmax/DeepSearch/README.md

 The `model_name` parameter specifies the name of the model to use for extracting features from images.
 More information about the supported models can be found [here](#supported-models).

 The `n_trees` parameter specifies the number of trees to use in the Annoy index.
 The default value is `100`.
-More trees will give you better accuracy but will also increase the memory usage and search time.
+More trees will give you better accuracy but will also increase memory usage and search time.

 The `metric` parameter specifies the distance metric to use in the Annoy index.
 More information about the supported metrics can be found [here](#supported-metrics).